ASinanSaglam/webng/docs/quickstart.rst

 will have to edit :code:`west.cfg` file, please read `WESTPA tutorials <https://github.com/westpa/westpa/wiki/Tutorials>`_ to learn how to run and manage these simulations.

-See analysis page to learn more about the available analyses in webng.
+See :ref:`analysis` page to learn more about the available analyses in webng.

 Indices and tables
 ==================